 Actually, it really does matter.

-Most fully distributed companies started fully distributed, and they have solid onboarding systems to show for it.
+Most fully distributed companies started fully distributed, and they have solid onboarding systems (and ongoing training programs) to show for it.

 Partially distributed companies sometimes struggle with transitioning from a centralized workforce, to a remote workforce.
 “Sometimes” is the operative word though.

 There are many partially distributed companies that have successfully integrated a remote workforce.
 You may want to ask about remote onboarding in the interview process.
 If the company indicates that their remote onboarding process is air-tight, you’ll be set up for success.